zumasys/docs/site/jbase/miscellaneous/introduction-to-distributed-locking/README.md

 This document provides a user guide for the deployment and configuration of the jBASE Distributed lock service for a Multiple Application Server environment.

-The Distributed lock service is provided as an integral component of the jBASE 4.1.5 release.
-It is not available on releases prior to jBASE 4.1.5.
+The Distributed lock service is provided as an integral component of the jBASE 5 release.

 ## Overview